f4z3r/flux-demo/README.md

 - Will the component be deployed only to a small subset of the clusters?
 - Can the component be thought of as an "add-on" to the cluster, but is not required for the stable functioning of the cluster?
+- How often will the component need to be lifecycled/rolled-out?

 If the answers to these questions tends to be "yes", you are likely better of to define it as an application.
 For instance, a central operator would likely be part of the infrastructure.
 Such